Kristijan/blog/_posts/2012-06-19-Manually fixing dirty JFS2 filesystems.md

 > "The fsdb command enables you to examine, alter, and debug a file system, specified by the FileSystem parameter.
 The command provides access to file system objects, such as blocks, i-nodes, or directories.
 You can use the fsdb command to examine and patch damaged file systems.
 Key components of a file system can be referenced symbolically.
 This feature simplifies the procedures for correcting control-block entries and for descending the file system tree."

-At this stage, I'd like to point out that manually editing filesystem objects is dangerous.
-I take no responsibility for any downtime, loss of data, loss of limbs, and abuse from management.
+> At this stage, I'd like to point out that manually editing filesystem objects is dangerous.
 It's imperitive that you have a backup of the filesystem data, which in a worst case scenario, you can restore from.
+{: .prompt-warning }

+## Using fsdb

 The below is done on a test 10 GB JFS2 filesystem.
 After the example I explain a little more on exactly what we're modifying.